raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---
 Choose a theme for your project.
 It could be under the sea, space, a party, nature or something completely different.
 --- /task ---

---- task ---
-Add a backdrop that fits with your theme.
---- /task ---

---- task ---
-Add one or more sprites that you think you will use in your card.
-Don't worry you can always change, delete or add more sprites later as you develop your ideas.
---- /task ---